wzh99/IRL/README.md

 ## Introduction

 This project implement some technical aspects of IR (intermediate representation) language, including compilation, analysis, optimization, execution, etc. The functionality is quite similar to [LLVM](https://www.llvm.org), but substantially simplified.
-This project is written in pure and safe Rust.
+This project is written in pure and safe Rust, except for the VM, where some `unsafe` code appears, but safe indeed.
 Some of the implementation is ported and improved from my previous project [GoCompiler](https://github.com/wzh99/GoCompiler).

 ## Language